per-gron/shuriken/src/rs/README.md

 ## Threading model

-Unlike most other Rx libraries (and future/promise libraries too, for that matter), `rx` does not do anything at all about threads or concurrency.
+Unlike most other Rx libraries (and future/promise libraries too, for that matter), `rs` does not do anything at all about threads or concurrency.
 The only thread safety guarantee that the library offers is that separate objects can be used concurrently on separate threads (because it has no global mutable state).